 I have not read this book yet, but Tom Belt assures us that it is an excellent primer on the topic of universal salvation.
 See Tom’s EO review.

 Hans Urs von Balthasar, Dare We Hope “That All Men Be Saved”?

-Balthasar did not convert me to the universalist hope—Thomas Torrance and Robert Jenson did that back in the early 80s when they taught me the unconditionality of the divine love—but he confirmed this hope and gave me a different way to think about the question.
-Yet eventually I realized that I needed to speak of a more confident hope than Balthasar allows.
+Balthasar did not convert me to the universalist hope.
+The seeds for that hope were planted back in the early 80s when Thomas Torrance and Robert Jenson taught me the unconditionality of the divine love.
+But Balthasar watered those seeds.
+Faith in the absolute love of God slowly began to grow into hope for a universalist Future.
+Eventually, though, I realized that I needed to proclaim a more confident, greater hope than Balthasar allows.

 Sebastian Brock, “St Isaac the Syrian and his Understanding of Universal Salvation”